-To compute models from a stream of compound keys and their corresponding positions, we treat each compound key and its position as the coordinate of a point.
-First, upon the arrival of a new compound key, this key will be transformed into a big number by concatenating the binary representation of each component (i.e., $BigNum(\mathcal{K}) = BigNum(addr, blk)$).
+To compute models from a stream of compound keys and their corresponding positions, we treat each compound key and its position as a point's coordinates. \ce{Upon the arrival of a new compound key, we convert it into a big integer using the binary representation of the address and the block height as mentioned in \cref{sec:design-overview}.
 Next, we find the smallest convex shape containing all the existing input points, which is known as a convex hull.
-Note that this convex hull can be computed incrementally in a streaming fashion \cite{o1981line}.
-Then, we find the minimal parallelogram that covers the convex hull with one side parallel to the vertical axis (i.e., the position axis).
-As long as the height of the parallelogram is no higher than $2\epsilon$, all of the existing inputs can indeed be fit into a single model.
-In this case, we try to incorporate the next compound key in the stream for model building.
-On the other hand, if the current parallelogram does not satisfy the height requirement, we will use the slope and intercept of the central line in the previous parallelogram to build a model that covers all existing compound keys except the current one.
-After this, a new model will be built starting from the current compound key.
+Note that this convex hull can be computed incrementally in a streaming fashion \cite{o1981line}.} Then, we find the minimal parallelogram that covers the convex hull, with one side aligned to the vertical axis (i.e., the position axis).
+If the parallelogram's height stays under $2\epsilon$, all existing inputs can fit into a single model.
+In this case, we try to include the next compound key in the stream for model construction.
+However, if the current parallelogram fails to meet the height criteria, the slope and intercept of the central line in the parallelogram will be used to build a model that covers all existing compound keys except the current one.
+After this, a new model will be built, starting from the current compound key.
 We summarize the algorithm in \cref{alg:model-construction}.

-\begin{example} \Cref{fig:pgm-example} shows an example of model learning from a stream.
-We assume that states $s_1$ to $s_3$ form a convex hull whose minimal parallelogram satisfies the height requirement (i.e., less than $2\epsilon$).
-After state $s_4$ is added, the height of the corresponding parallelogram is still less than $2\epsilon$ (see \cref{fig:pgm-example}(a)), which means states $s_1$ to $s_4$ can still be fit into one model.
-However, after the next state $s_5$ is added, the height of the corresponding parallelogram exceeds $2\epsilon$ (see \cref{fig:pgm-example}(b)).
-Thus, the slope and intercept of the central line in the previous parallelogram (highlighted in red) are used to build a model for $s_1$ to $s_4$, and $s_5$ will be included in the next model. \end{example}
+\begin{example} \ce{\Cref{fig:pgm-example} shows an example of model learning from a stream.
+Assume states $s_1$ to $s_3$ form a convex hull, with its minimal parallelogram satisfying the height criterion (i.e., below $2\epsilon$).
+After state $s_4$ is added, the parallelogram's height remains within $2\epsilon$ (see \cref{fig:pgm-example}(a)), indicating that states $s_1$ to $s_4$ can be fit into one model.
+However, after the next state $s_5$ is added, the parallelogram's height exceeds $2\epsilon$ (see \cref{fig:pgm-example}(b)).
+Thus, the slope and intercept of the previous parallelogram's central line (highlighted in red) are used to build a model for $s_1$ to $s_4$, with $s_5$ reserved for the next model.} \end{example}